Membership

 Joining the NJ PACE Alliance

-PACE financing is widely seen as overcoming most, if not all of the barriers to implementing clean energy improvements.
-The NJPACE Alliance will help commercial, industrial and non-profit property owners across our state access relatively low-cost private capital to take advantage of this game-changing program.
+PACE financing is widely seen as overcoming most, if not all, of the barriers to implementing clean energy improvements.
+The NJPACE Alliance will help commercial, industrial, and non-profit property owners across our state access relatively low-cost private capital to take advantage of this game-changing program.

 For more information or to become an Alliance member, please register and/or contact:

-Victoria Zelin, Director of Business Development vzelin@njpace.net Cell: 908-507-3150
+Victoria Zelin, Director of Business Development vzelin@njpace.org 908-507-3150

 [1] Source: 2012 Rockefeller Foundation study, cited by PACENow.